A Guide to Sumo Wrestling

 In the illustration above you will see two stripes in the center of the ring.
 These stripes are known as shikiri-sen and indicate where each rikishi must position himself at the start of a bout.
 The edges around the ring are known as the ja-no-me (snake’s eye) and have a layer of sand spread over the surface area so that it’s easy to see whether or not a rikishi went out of the ring.

 A 6 ton tsuriyane, which resembles the roof of a Shinto shrine, is suspended above the dohyo.
-The tsuriyane is held up by cables but this wasn’t always the case.
+The tsuriyane is held up by cables, but this wasn’t always the case.
 Up until a few decades ago it was held up by four pillars but they have been removed in order to give sumo wrestling fans a better view.
-However, these four pillars had significant religious meaning so to compensate for the missing pillars four purple tassels known as fusa hang from each corner of the tsuriyane.
+However, these four pillars had significant religious meaning so to compensate for the missing pillars, four purple tassels known as fusa hang from each corner of the tsuriyane.
 These four fusa’s represent the four spirits of directions and seasons: Winter (the black tortoise of the North), Summer (the vermilion bird of the South), Autumn (the white tiger of the West) and Spring (Azure dragon of the East).

-Wrestlers perform their first ritual before entering the dohyo and involves taking a sip of sacred water to rinse out their mouths.
+Wrestlers perform their first ritual before entering the dohyo and it involves taking a sip of sacred water to rinse out their mouths.
 Once in the ring, competitors will wipe themselves down with paper towels as a cleansing process and even throw salt onto the dohyo.
 The salt not only purifies the ring but also protects the rikishi from any injuries which may occur during the match.

 Shikiri is probably the most interesting of all the sumo rituals.
-It’s when each competitor crouches in the start position and stares each other off.
+It’s when each competitor crouches in the start position and stare each other off.
 One would think the actual bout is about to begin but at the last second they will break their position and return to their respective corners.
 This can take place multiple times over a four minute period before any of the wrestlers actually engage one another.

 Sumo wrestler training